kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 ### Enable audit logging

-The [audit logger](/docs/tasks/debug-application-cluster/audit/) is an alpha feature that records actions taken by the API for later analysis in the event of a compromise.
+The [audit logger](/docs/tasks/debug-application-cluster/audit/) is a beta feature that records actions taken by the API for later analysis in the event of a compromise.
 It is recommended to enable audit logging and archive the audit file on a secure server.